MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 ## Hosted RPA capacity overage

 Capacity overage in an environment occurs when the capacity utilized by hosted machines and hosted machine groups surpasses the assigned capacity of the environment.
-In such instances, specific hosted machines and/or hosted machine groups may be identified as exceeding capacity.
-To prevent any disruption, it's crucial to promptly rectify the situation:
+In such instances, specific hosted machines and/or hosted machine groups might be identified as exceeding capacity.
+To prevent disruption, it's crucial to promptly rectify the situation.

 ![Hosted overage](media/capacity-utilization/overage-hosted.png)

 ### Hosted machine in overage

-Hosted machines identified in overage risk being turned-off after a grace period:
+Hosted machines identified in overage risk being turned-off after a grace period.
 ![Overage pin-point hosted machine](media/capacity-utilization/overage-pinpoint-HM.png)

 ### Hosted machine group in overage

-Hosted machine groups does not honour their over-committed bots expected behavior:
+Hosted machine groups don't honor their over-committed bots expected behavior.

 ![Overage pin-point hosted machine group](media/capacity-utilization/overage-pinpoint-HMG.png)

 > [!NOTE]
-> A hosted machine group can have a subset of its committed bots identified as in overage (= over-committed), in that case, only the compliant committed bots are honoured.
+> A hosted machine group can have a subset of its committed bots identified as in overage (= over-committed), in that case, only the compliant committed bots are honored.

 ### How to fix hosted capacity overage?